sheldonucr/ucr-eecs168-lab/lab1/README.md

 To measure frequency, select `tran` tab in the bottom left hand corner of the WaveView window and ungroup all the waveforms as described in Fig.30.

-Open the measurement tool by going to `Tools -> Measurement…` or by clicking ruler icon in the WaveView window.
+Open the measurement tool by going to `Utilities -> Measure Tool` or by clicking ruler icon in the WaveView window.
 Click the `All` tab in the measurement tool window and fill out the options as shown below in Fig.38.
 Click `OK` when done.

 ![fig38](images/fig38.png)